rachanamannath/website-flexbox/README.md

 # Website
 ## Flexbox-HTML&CSS Project

-Created a responsive website using fex-box.
-A project from the Fullstack Development Course(MERN)
+Created a responsive website using flex-box.
+A project from the Fullstack Development Course(MERN) Flex-box is easy way to format a website a part of CSS.